 Conference: Imagine Earth 8 & 9 June 2023

-In connection with the research project Hydrologic sensibilities in fragile ecologies the museum will on the 8 and 9 June 2023 host the conference Imagine Earth.
-Read introduction below.
+In connection with the research project Hydrologic sensibilities in fragile ecologies the museum hosted on the 8 and 9 June 2023 the conference Imagine Earth.

-Imagine Earth will gather internationally prominent researchers, artists and young researchers related to the field of ecocriticism.
-It will take the form of a two-day conference held at Louisiana Museum of Modern Art June 8-9 2023 in Humlebæk, Denmark.
-The conference is organized in a collaboration between University of Copenhagen, Aarhus University and Louisiana Museum of Modern Art and is supported by the Novo Nordisk Foundation.
+The conference gathered internationally prominent researchers, artists and young researchers related to the field of ecocriticism.
+It took the form of a two-day conference held at Louisiana Museum of Modern Art June 8-9 2023 in Humlebæk, Denmark.
+The conference was organized in a collaboration between University of Copenhagen, Aarhus University and Louisiana Museum of Modern Art and is supported by the Novo Nordisk Foundation.

-The purpose of Imagine Earth is to provide a forum for reflections on the urgent task of developing an aesthetics of the age commonly but also contestedly designated the Anthropocene, focusing in particular on imagining and imaging the earth, its processes and transformations in non-dominant ways.
+The purpose of Imagine Earth was to provide a forum for reflections on the urgent task of developing an aesthetics of the age commonly, but also contestedly designated the Anthropocene, focusing in particular on imagining and imaging the earth, its processes and transformations in non-dominant ways.